 What Size Curtains Do I Need for Patio Doors?

 To start, you need to get accurate measurements of the patio door.

 Step 1: Measure the height of the door by starting at the floor and continue up until you reach the top of the frame of the door.
 Once you do that – add seven to fifteen centimetres (it’s up to you) for the curtain to be able to extend over the door frame.

 Step 2: We must measure out the width.
 To do this, measure from one side of the door frame to the other side.
 After that, add ten to 20 centimetres to each side of the frame.

 The curtain must trail over the door’s width and not stop directly at it.
 Finally, you need to add more material to the curtain so it can look full and not hang stiffly off the curtain rod.

 There is no exact measurement of how much more material you should add.

 It’s up to personal preference with the amount of gather should be estimated depending on how your patio doors are constructed in your home.

 Best Curtains for Sliding Glass Doors?

-Some people mistakenly opt for verticle blinds but these are not the best curtains for sliding doors.
+Some people mistakenly opt for verticle blinds but these are not the best curtains for composite or sliding doors.